wise-home/jobs/js_developer.md

 The company offices are in Ry near Aarhus, Denmark.
 Train station is right outside :)

-In summary:

-We require that you
+In summary, we require that you

 * Have worked professionally with javascript enough to feel confident taking a lead developer position.
 * Speak and write English or Danish